 The BS MLS degree programs consist of pre-professional and professional phases of study.
 In the pre-professional phase, students complete a minimum of 100-quarter hours in general education and field-specific coursework.
 Upon the fourth year students apply to enter the professional phase of the degree, which entails a combination of medical laboratory science-specific coursework and an externship.

+Lecture and lab coverage of normal development and function of blood cells.
 Students learn to evaluate normal and abnormal blood cell morphology through microscopic examination of blood smears.